 The Access database application provides a rich set of powerful tools ranging from a simple database design model to the multi-user network version using Access’s administrative tools at all levels which include the Relationship Window, Database Splitter, Linked Manager Tool and Access Security module to name but a few.

-If you have wondered where you start to learn access database then the quickest and simplest way, then welcome as I will step you through and guide you to learn access database the easy way!
+If you have wondered where you start to learn about Microsoft Access the quickest and simplest way, then welcome as I will step you through and guide you to learning Access the easy way!

 Access beginners sometimes find this application overwhelming as there are a lot of objects and components to an Access Database.
 I am going to start by de-mystifying some of these objects and introduce you to Access Terminology first and foremost.

-Getting to grips with some of the Access terminology will serve as a useful glossary for learning access database and mastering this application and any supporting resources you may use.
+Getting to grips with some of the Access terminology will serve as a useful glossary for learning and mastering this application and any supporting resources you may use.

 So what’s a database?
 A database is a collection of information that has been organised so that the information is easy to access and display in different ways.
 Databases are used everywhere: at work, in the home, in schools, and leisure facilities.
 Examples of a database would be a telephone directory, a mailing catalogue, or even a CD music library.